-Regarding the level of accomplishment declared for Wagon and Intermodal Unit Operational Database function in the 2nd and 3rd Status Reports (3) (4), we can draw the conclusion that a delay can be expected compared to the commitment in the TAF TSI Master Plan (1).
+Regarding the level of accomplishment declared for Wagon and Intermodal Unit Operational Database function over the last two reports, we can draw the conclusion that a delay can be expected compared to the commitment in the TAF TSI Master Plan (1).
 The Agency TAF TSI Implementation Cooperation Group treated this risk and agreed submitting a request to the TAF TSI Steering Committee for discussion and adoption of mitigation measures.
 In regards to the request, the European Commission mandated the Agency and JSG to launch a discussion in order to assess together with the European rail sector different ways of compliance for this function WIMO and to revert the outcomes of this reflection to both Agency TAF TSI Implementation Cooperation Group and TAF TSI Steering Committee.